dokryconn/Dokters-Prescription/README.md

 These additional packaged scripts can of course be launched manually from `Dok's Rx Cabinet` and used independently without the "Dokter's Prescription" script running.

-*If the “Dok’s Rx Cabinet” folder is not kept within the same location that you are running the `Dokter’s Prescription.EXE` script from, the script may run into an error if a hotkey is pressed and the script is unable to locate the associated file within the `Dok’s Rx Cabinet` folder.
-In regard to this, if the `Dok's Rx Cabinet` folder gets moved or deleted, you can simply recreate it by launching the “Dokter’s Prescription.EXE” file again.
-Re-launching the `Dokter's Prescription.EXE` script will not overwrite any existing packaged files in `Dok's Rx Cabinet`.
-In other words, any changes that you have made to files within `Dok's Rx Cabinet` will not be lost by re-launching `Dokter's Prescription.EXE`*
+_Running the `Dokter's Prescription.EXE` file installs the `Dok's Rx Cabinet` folder and it's contents.
+Existing files within `Dok's Rx Cabinet` will **not** be overwritten when `Dokter's Prescription.EXE` is re-launched, ensuring any saved changes to the .AHK script files within the folder remain unharmed._

 ##	The "Dok’s Rx Pad" folder
 The `Dok’s Rx` folder contains the following items referenced by the  **`Dokter's Prescription.EXE`** and **Dok's Rx Pad.AHK** scripts: